vmware-tanzu/tanzu-dev-portal/content/practices/design-studio/index.md

 1. Instruct everyone to fold sheets of paper into 4, 6, or 8 sections, or make similar sections on your digital collaboration tool.
 The goal is to create lots of small ideas instead of detailed solutions.

    {{% callout %}}
-   Tip: If participants are uncomfortable with sketching, take 10 minutes to do drawing warm up exercises (basic shapes, expressions, stick figures, simple wire frame notations for pictures, text, and boxes).
+   **Tip**: If participants are uncomfortable with sketching, take 10 minutes to do drawing warm up exercises (basic shapes, expressions, stick figures, simple wire frame notations for pictures, text, and boxes).
    {{% /callout %}}

    ![Design Studio Step 1](/images/practices/design-studio/ds-1.png)